 Here are some resources and services that you can access while experiencing a deployment or work-related separation.

 Having trouble finding a workshop date or time that works for you?
 Do you live too far away from the MFRC to participate in the Children’s Workshops?
 Would you like to better support your child throughout their parent’s deployment?
 What about doing your own Children’s Deployment Workshops at home?
 We have developed Children’s Deployment Workbooks for children 3 to 12 years of age and an easy-to-use Parent Guide for the parent at home which includes tips and activities for the deployed parent.
 Stop by any MFRC location to pick up your copy today!
 Copies of these manuals are available to deployed members on their ships and electronically upon request.
 Deployment staff are available to assist you throughout the deployment with email support.

-Funded by donations to the MFRC, respite child care (for children up to school age) is available at no cost when a military parent is deployed for 21 consecutive days or more.
+Funded by The United Way of Greater Victoria and donations from individuals, respite child care (for children up to school age) is available at no cost when a military parent is deployed for 21 consecutive days or more.
 You can receive one continuous 3 hour session per week up to a maximum of 4 free sessions per month.
 Punch cards keep track of family usage.
 Parents must complete registration forms and follow established guidelines.
 If you have unique child care needs, please contact us.
 Register up to 8 days in advance of session.

 Ages 6-18 months